Application process

 If you change your test date you must be sure you comply with all immigration-related documentation (AWS letter of approval and entry visa).
 The onus is on you to ensure all documentation remains in date to include NMBI-related documentation plus immigration-related documentation.

-You will be postponed to a date after the test date that is open when your postponement request is processed.
+You will be postponed to an available date that is after the test date that is open when your postponement request is processed.
 Submit the following to marianeary@rcsi.com.

 A test may be cancelled, for example, if there is an insufficient number of applicants.
 If a test is cancelled, then an alternative date (may be earlier or may be later) will be offered to any applicant on the list.